dhughes/lluminary/README.md

    - Validate that the response matches the expected structure
    - Ensure all fields are of the correct type
    - Apply any ActiveModel validations to the returned data
+   - Run custom validation methods defined in your task class

 For example, when you define an output schema:
 ```ruby